 Virtual events can range from small group gatherings and group sessions to large-scale conferences with thousands of attendees.
 While virtual events are not new, we’re seeing more organizers seek engaging virtual event platforms to replicate the in-person experience.

 Want to learn more about virtual events?
 Check out our Ultimate Guide to Virtual Events.

 Virtual events present an opportunity for organizers to reach their audiences, without physically bringing them together during this time of social distancing.
 More than half (51.5%) of event planners polled by Event Manager Blog say the inability to match live engagement is the most frustrating thing when it comes to virtual event tech.
-For many, the challenges of using webinar or conferencing technology alone, did not meet their needs for hosting an engaging virtual event.
+For many, the challenges of using a webinar or conferencing technology alone did not meet their needs for hosting an engaging virtual event.

 While webinars have been a helpful tool in connecting organizations with their audiences, we’ve seen a need for virtual events that go beyond a video stream and offer a truly engaging virtual experience.